-We directly fulfill SANBI’s mandate, which states: (we) “must monitor and report regularly to the Minister on the environmental impacts of all categories of genetically modified organisms, post commercial release, based on research that identifies and evaluates risk”.
+The Genetically Modified Organisms’ (GMO) Assessment Unit, under the Directorate for Biodiversity Assessment, is responsible for monitoring and research on the biodiversity impacts of GMO in South Africa.
+We directly fulfil SANBI’s mandate on GMO, which states: (we) “must monitor and report regularly to the Minister on the environmental impacts of all categories of genetically modified organisms, post commercial release, based on research that identifies and evaluates risk”.

 - Undertake focused research and provide scientific analysis and synthesis of information that will contribute to the development of a scientifically sound monitoring programme for the impacts of GMOs on biodiversity.

 - Review, provide guidance and support on industry based monitoring protocols aligned to their general release permit conditions.

 - Build capacity for GMO monitoring and research among South African scientists and students.

 - Create collaborative research opportunities between South African scientists and institutions, locally and internationally.

 - Support and provide scientific support to the various government departments in their national and international engagements in the subject area.

 The report on Monitoring the environmental impacts of GM maize in South Africa incorporates the outcomes of the South Africa-Norway Biosafety Cooperation Project (2008-2010).
 Research was conducted on a framework based upon a series of scientific studies undertaken by researchers in South Africa and Norway, including field, glasshouse and laboratory assessments.